WGLab/dragonstar2019/day5_RNAseq/README.md

 This tutuorial is about how to use existing tools in R for RNA-seq data analysis.
 Because of the large memory requirement (>30GB) for doing a STAR alignment of RNA-Seq data, we omit this step, and directly use results (alignment and gene counts) generated from STAR, as described in class.
 We will therefore directly start from a file with gene counts for 6 samples (3 cases and 3 controls).

-The tutorial below assumes that we will use the cloud server for analysis.
-However, if Rstudio is available and can be used in the local Windows desktop, it can be used instead.
-This makes visualization much easier.

 The exercise will be done in R, which is a language and environment for statistical computing and graphics.
 Some students probably do not have experience in R. Do not worry about it, because we will only use very simple commands to illustrate how the expression analysis works, and these commands are generally intuitive to understand.

+The tutorial below assumes that we will use the cloud server for analysis.
+However, it is likely that Rstudio can be batch installed available in every computer, and can be used in the local Windows desktop.
+This makes visualization much easier, and we should try to use local Windows version of Rstudio for these exercises.
+Assuming that RStudio is indeed available in every computer, than we can open R studio, and transfer the necessary files `data/NB_vs_GBM.txt` from the cloud server to local computer for easier analysis.
+Most of the commands are identical below, except that you no longer ned to use conda to set up environment.
+Additionally, most of the generated figures can be directly visualized in a windows environment.

 ## 1. Preparation of directories and data files.
 1.1 `mkdir -p project/RNA-seq-tutorial` and `cd project/RNA-seq-tutorial` to create tutorial directory.